torvalds/linux/Documentation/dev-tools/coccinelle.rst

 https://coccinelle.gitlabpages.inria.fr/website/docs/main_grammar.html

-Using Coccinelle on the Linux kernel
+Using Coccinelle on the GNU/Linux kernel
 ------------------------------------

 A Coccinelle-specific target is defined in the top level